telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-storage/overview.md

 tags: overview,rest,storage,scenario,implementation,service,reporting
 published: True
 position: 0
-previous_url: /telerik-reporting-rest-service-storage,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/overview
+previous_url: /telerik-reporting-rest-service-storage,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/overview, /embedding-reports/host-the-report-engine-remotely/rest-service-storage/
 ---

 # REST Service Storage Overview

 When implementing the REST Report service you need to provide an [IStorage](/api/Telerik.Reporting.Cache.Interfaces.IStorage) interface implementation.
-An instance of the provided implementation will be used from the service to store its internal state (like active clients, interactivity state, rendered reports).
+An instance of the provided implementation will be used from the service to store its internal state (like active clients, interactivity state, and rendered reports).

 The interface also exposes a method called [AcquireLock](/api/Telerik.Reporting.Cache.Interfaces.IStorage#Telerik_Reporting_Cache_Interfaces_IStorage_AcquireLock_System_String_) which is used from the service to enforce serialized access to all stored resources from each thread of the application and between the instances of the application in case of multi-instance environment (i.e., Web Farm).
 This requires that a suitable interface implementation should be selected when implementing the Reporting REST Service within your application.